Dive Technician - Riverbanks Zoo & Garden

 Responsibilities: Given objectives set by the Director of Animal Care & Welfare and Dive Safety Officer, participates in daily dives as part of the dive team.
 Will ensure a safe work environment, while understanding the operation and interpretation of technical dive equipment to include OTS Guardian Full Face Masks, compressors, fill stations, regulators, various communication control systems, etc. Follows USDA, DHEC, OSHA, AZA, etc. standards in all areas.

 - Completes preventative maintenance rounds and diagnostics on dive equipment.

-- Repairs and maintains Riverbanks dive equipment and facilities to include: guardian full face masks, compressors, fill stations, regulators, umbilicals, communication boxes, cylinders, etc.
+- Repairs and maintains Riverbanks dive equipment and facilities to include guardian full face masks, compressors, fill stations, regulators, umbilical, communication boxes, cylinders, etc.

 - Organizes equipment and records for daily dives, works in the role of diver, dive tender, or DPIC (Dive Person In-Charge) for daily and special dives.

 - Comprehends and follows the Riverbanks Dive Safe Practices Manual and contributes to content for revisions/updates.